JoshuaW03628/Mindless-Sheep-V2/akshat.md

 > My database would include a user's name, UID, password, and high score.
 We are also going to include the current when the user finishes playing the game.

 > We could also add low scores, but that would mainly consists of 0s.
 Also, as a backend I would have to ensure if any API's are used so that our data can be efficiently used to create a leadership board.
+This is needed.

 > Here is a sample database for our app: